As a popular honeymoon destination, visiting Quebec City on a budget may seem impossible at first glance.

 While many of the better restaurants in the Québec City can get a bit pricey, a smarter option is to choose a table d’hôte at lunch time.
 This will give you exactly the same food at a more affordable price.

-If your budget has some wiggle room, you may want to consider taking a food tour of Quebec City.
-This small-group food tour includes tastings from seven different venues.
-Here you’ll get to try approximately 15 tastings of traditional Quebec delicacies and specialities.
+If your budget has some wiggle room, you may want to consider taking a food tour of Old Quebec City.
+This small-group food tour includes tastings from five different venues.
 Plus, it’s a great way to explore the beautiful districts of Old Quebec City.
-You can click here to learn more.

 2. Have a picnic